Ray Martine: Life and career

-He was dropped before the third series of Stars and Garters in late 1965, and appeared as a taxi driver in The Avengers in 1966 (the episode "The Girl From Auntie").
-His television success led to bookings in workingmens clubs in the north of England, where he started to base himself.
-He reappeared on British television in 1969, as a panel member in the comedy panel show Jokers Wild, hosted by Barry Cryer and also featuring Les Dawson, Arthur Askey and Ted Ray.
+He was dropped before the third series of Stars and Garters in late 1965, and appeared as a taxi driver in The Avengers television show in 1966 (the episode "The Girl From Auntie").
+His television success led to bookings in workingmen's clubs in the north of England, where he started to base himself.

+He reappeared on British television in 1969, as a team member in the comedy panel show Jokers Wild, hosted by Barry Cryer and also featuring Les Dawson, Arthur Askey and Ted Ray.
 His appearances on the show were described as "lively and unpredictable... [and sometimes] overpoweringly disruptive."
 Martine appeared in most episodes of the show up to 1972, when he left.

-Martine continued for some years to perform in clubs in the north of England, and also undertook after dinner speaking.
-By the 1990s, he was reportedly involved in the antiques business in Newcastle.
+Martine continued for some years to perform in clubs in the north of England, and also undertook after-dinner speaking.
+By the 1990s, he was reportedly involved in the antiques business in Newcastle upon Tyne.
 He died in a nursing home in Newcastle in 2002, aged 73.